Joe Breda

 Personal Interests

-Outside of my research, I like to make digital art through a variety of mediums including computer graphics, electronic music production software, hardware synthesizers, and photography.
-Some themes I find inspiring across all mediums are ambience, harsh noise, procedural generation, and the design of everyday things.
-I also like to boulder, bike, write, and spend time in public shared space.
+Outside of research, I like to make CGI posters, compose and produce electronic music, play guitar, and take photos.
+I am particulary inspired by ambience, harsh noise, procedurally generated art, and the design of everyday things.
+I also like to boulder, bike, write, and spend time in public.

 Publications